Home / ACCCBuzz Blog / Full Story

 In 1990, following an observation on the number of Black women who were being diagnosed with terminal breast cancer at Harlem Hospital Center and in combination with American Cancer Society findings on the effects poverty has on the treatment of cancer and other chronic diseases, Harold P. Freeman, MD, launched the first patient navigation program.

-According to Dr. Barrett, Dr. Freeman trained and chaired her on as a patient navigator.
+According to Dr. Barrett, Dr. Freeman trained and chaired her as a patient navigator.
 Thus, she has firsthand insight on how he paved the way for patient navigation to reshape cancer care.
 However, she noted that the discipline is now sometimes considered a “concierge service,” offered to everyone, an approach that she argues departs from its founding principle.
 “Recognizing that patient navigation came from Harlem, there’s a clear disparities piece that exists in its DNA that we start missing sometimes,” Dr. Barrett said.
 “And yet, the reality is, there are so many of us who are scientists and advocates in our communities, and we are not letting go.
-We will not give up.
+We will not give up."

 View the entirety of Reimagining Community Engagement and Equity in Cancer: A Virtual Conversation with Two Presidents and explore ACCC and AACI resources connected to the webinar here